Paraphyly

 In this phylogenetic tree, the green group is paraphyletic; it is composed of a common ancestor (the lowest green vertical stem) and some of its descendants, but it excludes the blue group (a monophyletic group) which diverged from the green group.

-Paraphyly is a taxonomic term describing a grouping that consists of the grouping's last common ancestor and some but not all of its descendant lineages.
+In taxonomy, a paraphyly is a grouping that consists of the grouping's last common ancestor and some but not all of its descendant lineages.
 The grouping is said to be paraphyletic with respect to the excluded subgroups.
 In contrast, a monophyletic grouping (a clade) includes a common ancestor and all of its descendants.

 The terms are commonly used in phylogenetics (a subfield of biology) and in the tree model of historical linguistics.
 Paraphyletic groups are identified by a combination of synapomorphies and symplesiomorphies.
 If many subgroups are missing from the named group, it is said to be polyparaphyletic.